GhostedGaming/GhostedGaming/README.md

 # About me
-### Hi my name is Gavin I am in middle school(soon to be highschool) and love to code.
+Hi my name is Gavin I am in middle school(soon to be highschool) and love to code.
-### I love to help people and especially people with dissabilities!
+I love to help people and especially people with dissabilities!
-### I prefer to be called Ghosted.
+I prefer to be called Ghosted.
+Please help me in my journey to make eclipse OS

 # My goals
 - Make poeple happy